 Briefly describe your home life.
 I live in Astoria, Queens.
 I get my daily dose of “vitamin N” (nature) by volunteering in my local park and tending my garden of houseplants.

 How long have you worked for WAC and what office do you work from?
 I began working as the WAC Watershed Educator in February, 2014.
+In 2020 I was promoted to East of Hudson Forestry Program Coordinator.
 I work out of our office in Yorktown Heights, but I also do a lot of my work in New York City.

 What is your job at WAC?
 Briefly describe your typical day.
 I teach teachers and students about the NYC Watershed and how healthy forests are essential to water quality protection.
 I run our Urban Rural Education Initiative programs, including the Watershed Forestry Institute for Teachers (WFIT) and the Watershed Forestry Bus Tour program, and I help out with logger and landowner education efforts.
 On a typical workday, I lead students on a tour of a drinking water reservoir and surrounding forest, recommend watershed forestry teaching materials to teachers, plan a teacher training event, and end my day discussing an upcoming logger training event with my coworkers.

 What are your favorite MWL Interests?
 My favorite MyWoodlot Interest is Leaving a Legacy.
 These resources help family forest owners navigate the complex world of conservation-based estate planning by starting with simple activities.
 My Woodlot does a great job breaking down big decisions into small steps in order to help landowners move forward in the direction they want.

 What are your favorite MWL Activities?
 Walk My Land with My Family Read Other Landowners’ Experiences with Legacy Planning Discover Options for Leaving a Legacy